gjkf/LauncherBootStrapper/README.md

 Known issues:

-On Mac it will just sit there and do nothing when launched the advanced version (see below for more details), not sure why.
+On Mac it will just sit there and do nothing when launched the advanced version, not sure why.

 Bootstrapper Jar (Stil in Beta): https://www.dropbox.com/s/g384ej3tedk7sz3/bootStrapper.jar?dl=0